MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/error-messages-areshown-after-upgrade-sql-version.md

     `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS1.2`

-1. Reboot the computer to make sure that the change is applied.
+1. Restart the computer to make sure that the change is applied.

 ## See also